minimuscle/shop-app/README.md

 1. ~~Create the Shop~~
 2. ~~Create the ability to add items though app~~
-3. Create the cart
+3. ~~Create the cart~~
+4. Create Ability to remove items from cart / remove all items
-4. Create an admin dashboard
+5. Create an admin dashboard
-5. Create the ability to edit items / delete / app through dashboard
+6. Create the ability to edit items / delete / app through dashboard
-6. Create statistics for purchases
+7. Create statistics for purchases
-7. Add paypal / stripe / other support
+8. Add paypal / stripe / other support
-8. Add support for payment via google pay
+9. Add support for payment via google pay
-9. Notification system when stock is low
+10. Notification system when stock is low
-10. Add support for login-only store items
+11. Add support for login-only store items

 There is still much to do, so please bear with me while I develop this.
 Feel free to add any other ideas in the `suggestion` tags.
 I'll read them all.